+1. Registration

-- 1. Registration - New hires and program transfers are required to register on the SOC Application promptly, and attest to the accuracy of their information once registration is complete. - 2.
-Information Update - Staff/Providers are expected to update their personal profiles as changes occur. - Program Managers are expected to review their programs' site profiles and update the information as changes occur. - Program Managers can submit an Access Request Form (ARF) to modify information as needed to maintain the provider roster.
-ARFs can be submitted to BHS_EHRAccessRequest.HHSA@sdcounty.ca.gov. - 3.
-Monthly Attestations - Staff/Providers and Program Managers are required to attest to the accuracy of all SOC information on a monthly basis.
+a.
+New hires and program transfers are required to register on the SOC Application promptly and attest to the accuracy of their information once registration is complete.

+2. Information Update

+- a.
+Staff/Providers are expected to update their personal profiles as changes occur. - b.
+Program Managers are expected to review their programs' site profiles and update the information as changes occur. - c.
+Until further notice, Program Managers can submit modification forms as needed to maintain the provider roster: - i.
+MH: MHEHRAccess.Request.HHSA@sdcounty.ca.gov - ii.
+SUD: SUDEHRSupport.HHSA@sdcounty.ca.gov